TL;DR

 Common confusion

-Answer: The “real Schopenhauer” is the system, but the system is not the best first contact.
-In Schopenhauer’s view, the ideas become clearer when you first meet them in a concentrated form, then learn the core concepts, and only then return to the full architecture.
+The “real Schopenhauer” is the full system, but the system is not the best first contact for most readers.
+Start with a short text that shows the diagnosis clearly, then learn the two anchor concepts, then return to the main work with a map.

-Then use The World as Will and Representation (overview + how to approach it) when you are ready to tackle the main work.
+- Then: The World as Will and Representation (overview + how to approach it)

 One concrete modern example